-Damage caused by the sun usually occurs in our early years before the age of 20, however, this damage accumulates and only begins to show up from the age of 35 and onwards, and progressively worsens as we age.
+Sun damage usually occurs in our early years before the age of 20, however, this sun damage accumulates and only begins to show up from the age of 35 and onwards, and progressively worsens as we age.

-Damage caused by the sun is usually done in our early years before the age of 20, however, this damage only begins to show up from the age of 35 onwards.
+Sun damage is usually occurs in our early years before the age of 20, however, this damage only begins to show up from the age of 35 onwards.

-Excessive sun exposure causes our melanocytes (pigment-producing cells) to become damaged and produce excessive amounts of pigment in certain areas of the skin; this shows up as dark brown spots.
-On the contrary, they can also cause the death of the melanocyte resulting in loss of pigment in certain areas, which show up as white spots.
-Together the skin can appear uneven and blotchy.
+Excessive sun exposure causes our melanocytes (pigment-producing cells) to become damaged by the sun and produce excessive amounts of pigment in certain areas of the skin; this shows up as dark brown sun damage spots.

 When our skin is exposed to the sun our capillaries dilate and move closer to the surface of the skin.
 This temporary effect allows heat to escape so the body can cool down in periods of prolonged heat.
-This continues action over the year’s results in the sun damaging those capillaries causing them to loose there ability to constrict again leading to a red appearance of the skin and larger capillaries can become visible.
+This continued sun exposure over the year’s results in the sun damaging those capillaries causing them to loose there ability to constrict again leading to a red appearance of the skin and larger capillaries can become visible.

 Wrinkles and Sagging

 The UVA rays that are emitted by the sun have a long wavelength and can penetrate the dermis of the skin.
 This breaks down our healthy collagen and elastin fibres and leads to premature ageing.
-This can be seen as wrinkling and sagging of the skin and mostly affects the face.
+This sun damage can be seen as wrinkling and sagging of the skin and mostly affects the face.

 Sun Damage is most apparent on the areas of the body which is more exposed to the sun and light, but is not limited to the face.
 Even thought sun damage of the face is more common, it can also affect the chest, arms and legs – in fact, any area which is exposed to the sun without protection.